homebase-id/homebase-id-app/README.md

 adb reverse tcp:443 tcp:443
 ```

-Now you can login with local identities such as `frodo.dotyou.cloud`.
+Now you can log in with local identities such as `frodo.dotyou.cloud`.

 > [!Note]
 > No Such configuration is required for iOS simulators.

 ## Communications

-For reporting bugs, please use the [issue tracker](https://github.com/YouFoundation/feed-mobile-app/issues) on GitHub.
+Please use the [issue tracker](https://github.com/YouFoundation/feed-mobile-app/issues) on GitHub to report bugs.

 ## Security Disclosures